BMW M1: Vision EfficientDynamics concept and the BMW i8

 After the M1, BMW designed some mid engined concept cars but none of them inspired a production car until 2013, when the Vision EfficientDynamics concept led to the production of the i8.
 The BMW i8 is based on the Vision EfficientDynamics concept, which is a range-extender electric car with a three-cylinder turbocharged petrol engine.
 The production car was designed by Benoit Jacob.
 Series production of customer vehicles began in April 2014.
 It is also the first mass-produced mid-engine BMW automobile since the M1.

 Vision M Next concept

 The Vision M Next is a plug-in hybrid concept sports car that was showcased in June 2019.
 The design is partially inspired from the M1, such as louvered rear windows and BMW roundels positioned inside the taillamps.
 It is powered by the Power PHEV drivetrain system that offers the choice between all-wheel-drive and rear-wheel-drive, with either all-electric propulsion or the power of a turbocharged four-cylinder petrol engine.
 The total system output is claimed at 441 kW.
 It also has a claimed 0 to 100 km/h acceleration time of 3 seconds and top speed of 300 km/h.
 The maximum range when driving in all-electric mode is claimed to be 100 km.

+March-BMW M1/C prototype

+A highly modified version of the BMW M1, the March-BMW M1/C, also known as the BMW-March M1/C, or simply the March 81P, was an IMSA GTX/GTP sports prototype race car, designed, developed, and built by British constructor March Engineering, in collaboration with German manufacturer BMW, for sports car racing, in 1981.